Pniqolus/MUSCII/README.md

 ## Brief Overview
  * All of the non-control ASCII characters were preserved (except for the 'DEL' character)
  * All C escape codes were preserved
- * Every non-shift character is present within the first 64 numbers, with every shift character present in the last 64.
+ * Every non-shift character is present within the first 64 positions, with every shift character present in the last 64.
- * Any shift operation can be perform using a logical OR statement with the number 64 (i.e. one bit flip).
+ * Any shift operation can be perform using a logical OR with the number 64 (i.e. one bit flip).
+ * The control characters are directly opposite of the first 8 decimal numbers (0-7).